irfanhakim-as/charts/mika/mariadb-agent/README.md

 # [MariaDB-Agent](https://github.com/MariaDB/server)

-Easily create or delete multiple pairs of databases and users in a remote MariaDB instance.
+Easily create or delete multiple pairs of databases and users in a remote MariaDB or MySQL instance.

 ## Prerequisites